-EXPLANATION - Matter in bolded italics is new; matter between brackets fomitted material; is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.

-AN ACT relating to health care; authorizing a pharmacist to [preseribe or order and] dispense [contraceptive supplies] self-administered hormonal contraceptives to [al] any patient; requiring the Chief Medical Officer to issue a standing order authorizing a pharmacist to dispense self-administered hormonal contraceptives to any patient; requiring the State Plan for Medicaid and certain health insurance plans to provide certain benefits relating to [contraceptive supplies;] self-administered hormonal contraceptives; and providing other matters properly relating thereto.
+AN ACT relating to health care; authorizing a pharmacist to prescribe or order and dispense contraceptive supplies to a patient; requiring the State Plan for Medicaid and certain health insurance plans to provide certain benefits relating to contraceptive supplies; and providing other matters properly relating thereto.